wp-plugins/zoho-salesiq/readme.txt

 Take SalesIQ with you:

 Live chat with your store visitors from the comfort of your couch or while waiting at the airport.
-SalesIQ plays with with your iPhone, iPad or Andriod device via standard Jabber client).
+SalesIQ plays with your iPhone, iPad or Andriod device via standard Jabber client).

 == Installation ==

-Simple, Upload the zip file under wp-content.
+Simple, unzip file under wp-content/plugins.

 Else You can install Zoho SalesIQ directly from the WordPress admin!
 Visit the Plugins - > Add New page and search for 'Zoho SalesIQ'.
 Click to install.